lsuiyanka/landsat-qa-arcgis-toolbox/README.md

 * If using non-standard (i.e., modified) file naming conventions, the tool may not correctly identify your band type, which may result in incorrect output products.
 Ensure the `sensor` and `band` categories are set accordingly.

 ## Notes
-* The QA decoding is performed using a lookup table of descriptions that correspond with each bit-packed value.
+* The QA decoding is performed using a lookup table with descriptions of each bit-packed value.
 This table is located in lookup_dict.py (in the Scripts folder.)
 The values are also described in the [Surface Reflectance QA web page](https://landsat.usgs.gov/landsat-surface-reflectance-quality-assessment).

 ## Contributions
 If you wish to contribute feature requests, ideas, source code, or have a question regarding tool use, please submit them through this Github repository or [USGS User Services](https://landsat.usgs.gov/contact).